 • Cheese: Sprinkle feta or Parmesan cheese over the sprouts before serving.

-• Pine Nuts: Add 1/4 cup of toasted pine nuts right before serving.
+• Nuts: Add 1/4 cup of toasted pine nuts or chopped walnuts or sliced almonds right before serving.

 • Bacon: Toss some cooked crumbled bacon in with the finished dish.

-• Flavorings: Feel free to add a little lemon juice or balsamic vinegar during the cooking process.
+• Flavorings: Feel free to add a little fresh lemon juice or balsamic vinegar during the cooking process.
+You could even drizzle a balsamic glaze over the sprouts when you serve them.

 If you want brussels sprouts that are flavorful, tender and perfectly cooked, try this recipe.
 Not only are these brussels sprouts elegant enough for holidays, they are easy enough to go into your regular dinner rotation.